-- May be associated with isolated head tremor
+- It may be associated with isolated head tremor

-Essential tremor is the most common neurologic disorder that effects postural or action tremor.
-The worldwide, estimated prevalence is up to 5% of the population.
-Family history can be found in near 50% of cases and, in 90% concordance in monozygotic twins.
+Essential tremor is the most common neurologic disorder that affects postural or action tremors.
+The worldwide estimated prevalence is up to 5% of the population.
+Family history can be found in near 50% of cases and in 90% concordance in monozygotic twins.
 The incidence of essential tremor increases with age, although it often affects young individuals, especially when it is familial.

 History and Physical